X-Vison/.github/profile/README.md

   <img src="https://img.shields.io/badge/technology-computer_vision / robotics-ff69b4?style=flat-square" alt="Technology Badge">
 </p>

 We're a computer vision and robotics company 📷🤖 focused on research and development 🧪🔬.
-With a small but dedicated team of just 2 people, we're passionate about exploring the exciting possibilities of AI and machine learning in our field.
+With a small but dedicated team, we're passionate about exploring the exciting possibilities of AI and machine learning in our field.

 ## Our Mission 🚀